Nepal Travel Guide : Everest Base Camp Trekking

 The Everest Base Camp Trekking cost depends on factors like tour plan (deluxe or standard), group size, and services required.
 The cost of the standard plan is USD 1500 per person.

 There are plenty of trip extensions in the Everest region.
-You can take a side trip to the Gokyo Lakes, or visit the Imja glacial lake.
-Or, you can simply stay a few more days in the village to know more about Sherpa, culture, tradition, and lifestyle.
+You can take a side trip to the Gokyo Lakes or visit the Imja glacial lake.
+Or, you can stay a few more days in the village to learn more about Sherpa, culture, tradition, and lifestyle.

 Relevant Everest Base Camp Trekking